adrianhajdin/project_youtube_video_player/README.md

 # Introduction
-This is a code repository for the corresponding article on freeCodeCamp.

 In this tutorial we are going to build a YouTube Clone Application from Scratch using React.
 This project is great for learning React because is covers a lot of concepts that appear often in ReactJS workflow.

 Setup: